emidombek/nomada-photo/README.md

 ## Testing

-HTML and CSS errors found and fixed all pages pass the W3C HTML Validator and the W3C CSS Validator Jigsaw.
+All pages pass the W3C HTML Validator and the W3C CSS Validator/Jigsaw.

 The site was tested on the following devices: